Kong/docs.konghq.com/app/docs/0.13.x/proxy.md

 Once Kong has executed all the necessary logic (including plugins), it is ready to forward the request to your upstream service.
 This is done via Nginx's [ngx_http_proxy_module][ngx-http-proxy-module].
-Since Kong `0.10`, the timeout duration for the connections between Kong and your upstream services may be configured via these three properties of the API object:
+You can configure the desired timeouts for the connection between Kong and a given upstream, via the following properties of a Service:

 - `upstream_connect_timeout`: defines in milliseconds the timeout for establishing a connection to your upstream service.
 Defaults to `60000`.